navidJadid/openease_frontend_development/README.md

 source ~/.bashrc
 ```

-As of right now we have not yet tested whether this works on Windows as well.
+As of right now, we have not yet tested whether this works on Windows as well.
 We assume simply adding the environment variables in your system settings should do the job.
 If there are problems, please consider creating an issue or contacting us.

 <sub>**Side Note:** Though not needed in any way for the development of the web server, if you want to download episodic memory data, you can do so as shown [here](http://www.knowrob.org/doc/docker#setting_up_experiment_logs).
 But be wary that around 40GB of disk space is needed for all episodic memory data.</sub>

 <sub>**Side Note:** For the following it is not possible to use the integrated Docker-functionalities of JetBrain IDEs (at least on Linux).
 This is due to the IDE not loading the environment variables which we define in `.bashrc`.
-Thus the `docker-compose` build will throw an error, because it cannot the access those environment variables.
+Thus, the `docker-compose` build will throw an error, because it cannot the access those environment variables.
  If you want to use the JetBrains IDE Docker-functionalities, the work around is to start the IDE from the command line which will cause it to have all the environment variables defined in `.bashrc`.
 For convenience you can setup an alias for the IDE.</sub>

-Now to build and start the project (in detached mode mind you) run the following command in the root directory of the project:
+To build and start the project (in detached mode mind you) run the following command in the root directory of the project:

 ```
 docker-compose up -d